 The walnut tree is a symbol of intelligence, wisdom, knowledge and inspiration.
 North Americans see the walnut as a symbol of clarity and focus, gathering of energy and beginning new projects.
 In fact the walnut even resembles a brain.
 It is no surprise therefore that the owners of Walnut Tree cottage made some extremely wise and inspirational decisions when it came to their beautiful new build cottage in South Lincolnshire.

-Working with a family friend who is an architect, the couple embarked on their journey to design and build the home of their dreams.
+Working with a family friend Josh, an architect from JC Architectural, the couple embarked on their journey to design and build the home of their dreams.
 Things didn’t go entirely to plan though, the plot the couple had chosen was initially refused planning permission.
 After a marathon session with the planning authority and some intense discussions, the plans were finally approved.

 Established in 1884 George Barnsdale still operates out of the same site in Donington, Lincolnshire.
 Kate and Leeson’s architect recommended the company for their bespoke timber windows and doors.
 “Our architect showed us some of his own Barnsdale windows and doors and we fell in love with them, Kate said.